-I facilitate the buying and selling of exceptional Australian Indigenous artworks, all backed with impeccable provenance.
+I help people buy and sell exceptional Australian Indigenous artworks, all backed with impeccable provenance.

-I firmly believe that the finest examples of Australian Indigenous art, engrained with the rich cultural history, can stand alongside the best artworks in the world.
+I firmly believe that the finest examples of Australian Indigenous art, ingrained with the rich cultural history, can stand alongside the best artworks in the world.

 And with the world once again taking notice, now is a great time to be collecting.